-There are many in the bond and equities sales world—especially among the more mutual fund focused crowd—who would tell you that timing risk is avoidable with time and a nifty strategy known as dollar cost averaging.
-To these people, time averages out returns and so fearing a market entry is foolish because your forsaking opportunity to make money in the long run.
+There are many in the bond and equities sales world—especially among the more mutual fund-focused crowd—who would tell you that timing risk is avoidable with time and a nifty strategy known as dollar cost averaging.
+To these people, time averages out returns, so fearing a market entry is foolish because you're forsaking the opportunity to make money in the long run.
 Sounds like a really good pitch to sell some investment products, but I’ll admit that there is sound logic behind their averaging out argument, at least until you retire.

-Despite what most in the investment sales world will tell you, you really don’t have forever to wait for the market to come back, even if you are only 22 years old.
+Despite what most in the investment sales world will tell you, you don’t have unlimited time you can use to wait for the market to come back, even if you are only 22 years old.
 Whether we like to admit it or not, there’s a relatively finite number of years between our first and last day at the office.
 And that 40 to 50 years will define how we finish out our lives.
 You only get one crack at it.

 So what’s the probability that your investments will go bust?

-That’s actually somewhat simpler to calculate than you might imagine—or at least it’s arguable easier than calculating the probability that I’ll be sifting through the ashes of my house tomorrow, assuming your investments are largely in stocks.
-But that specific question isn’t the one that I really care about, as retirement timing risk is less about the probability of a market contraction and much much more about the timing of such a contraction.
+That’s somewhat simpler to calculate than you might imagine—or at least it’s arguably easier than calculating the probability that I’ll be sifting through the ashes of my house tomorrow, assuming your investments are largely in stocks.
+But that specific question isn’t the one I really care about, as retirement timing risk is less about the probability of a market contraction and much more about the timing of such a contraction.